yugabyte/yugabyte-db/docs/content/preview/drivers-orms/go/yb-pgx.md

 ## CRUD operations

-For Go applications, most drivers provide database connectivity through the standard `database/sql` API.
-The following sections demonstrate how to perform common tasks required for Go application development using the YugabyteDB PGX smart driver.
+The following sections demonstrate how to perform common tasks required for Go application development using the YugabyteDB PGX smart driver APIs.

 To start building your application, make sure you have met the [prerequisites](../#prerequisites).